ivanmolto/mev-flashbots-unleashed/README.md

 ## Intro
 A comprehensive data analysis of Flashbots MEV as a submission for the [Encode](https://www.encode.club) x [Wintermute](https://www.wintermute.com) hackathon with [Flashbots](https://www.flashbots.net/).

-The data analysis has been done using the datasets provided by Flashbots to [Dune](https://dune.com) (formerly Dune Analytics) and deep dive on MEV extracted, miner payments, MEV transactions, arbitrages, liquidations, sandwiches (including MEV leaderboards)
+The data analysis has been done using the datasets provided by Flashbots to [Dune](https://dune.com) (formerly Dune Analytics) and deep dive on MEV extracted, miner payments, MEV transactions, arbitrages, liquidations, sandwiches (including MEV leaderboards).
+The Flashbots MEV data available on Dune starts on August 28 2020.

 ## Live data analysis